thisRaptori/raptori/src/posts/general/impostor-syndrome-vs-the-dunning-kruger-effect/post.md

 ---
 path: '/blog/impostor-syndrome-vs-the-dunning-kruger-effect'
-date: '2019-06-25'
+date: '2019-08-30'
 title: 'Impostor Syndrome vs the Dunning-Kruger Effect'
-subtitle: 'To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can be wrong without it reflecting on your competence.'
+subtitle: 'To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can make mistakes without it reflecting on your competence.'
 tags: ['featured', 'home']
 featuredImage: './balance.jpg'
 ---

 Impostor syndrome and the Dunning-Kruger effect are two common psychological problems which haunt many in the dev community and beyond.
-Since these have been explored in-depth by a huge number of insightful people, here's my conclusion in a nutshell:
+Since these have been explored in depth by a huge number of insightful people, here's my conclusion in a nutshell:

-> To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can be wrong without it reflecting on your competence.
+> To find the sweet spot between impostor syndrome and overconfidence, you need to understand that you can make mistakes without it reflecting on your competence.

 That's it.